-While pressing the lens release button, turn the lens as shown by the arrow.
+While pressing the lens release button, turn the lens as shown by the arrows.

-- Turn the lens until it stops, then detach it. - Attach the rear lens cap to the detached lens.
+- Turn the lens until it stops, then detach it - Attach the rear lens cap to the detached lens

 - Do not look at the sun directly through any lens.
-Doing so may cause loss of vision. - If the front part (focusing ring) of the lens rotates during autofocusing, do not touch the rotating part. - If you purchased an EF-S18-135mm f/3.5-5.6 IS STM lens kit, see "Handling Precautions" on page 340.
+Doing so may cause loss of vision - When attaching or detaching a lens, set the camera's power switch to <OFF>. - If the front part (focusing ring) of the lens rotates during autofocusing, do not touch the rotating part. - If you purchased a lens kit with the EF-S18-55mm f/3.5-5.6 IS STM or EF-S18-135mm f/3.5-5.6 IS STM lens, see "Handling Precautions" on page 346.